Special Circumstances and Policies

 Readmission and Reinstatement

-A student who is dismissed for academic reasons may appeal to the Committee on Academic Status for readmission to the college as outlined in the Academic Information section of the College Catalog.
+A student who is dismissed for academic reasons may appeal to the Committee on Academic Status for reinstatement to the College as outlined in the Academic Policies section of the College Catalog.

 Early Graduation from High School